mandykoh/rs-markov/README.md

 markov = { git = "https://github.com/mandykoh/rs-markov", tag = "v0.1.0" }
 ```

 Create a model for holding your Markov data.
-The Model needs the _order_ to be specified—a 1st order model tracks probabilities of future symbols based on one prior symbol, whilst a 3rd order model trakcs probabilities of future symbols based on three prior symbols.
+The Model needs the _order_ to be specified—a 1st order model tracks probabilities of future symbols based on one prior symbol, whilst a 3rd order model tracks probabilities of future symbols based on three prior symbols.

 Here we’re specifying a 1st order model: